luxun2/UFO-Finder/README.md

 ## Results:

 There is a description of how to perform a search, with images.
-(4 pt)
 Summary: To perform a search open the htlm file in a browser.
 Input changes into the fields at your discretion and the page will make changes automatically after clicking out of the field.
 A person can use the webpage to narrow down UFO sighting by using either a states initials, a date, city, county, or shape.
 You can see the page update as shown below.

 ![This is an image](https://i.imgur.com/qx0AhaR.png)